-The government has threatened to try to impeach Basescu again if he refuses to nominate Ponta.
+The government has threatened to move to impeach Basescu again if he refuses to nominate Ponta.

-Basescu has not spoken since the election.
-On Monday, he was in Norway along with other European Union leaders to collect the bloc's 2012 Nobel Peace Prize for fostering peace on a continent ravaged by war.
+Basescu has not spoken since the elections and on Monday was in Norway, along with other European Union leaders, to collect the bloc’s 2012 Nobel Peace Prize for fostering peace on a continent ravaged by war.

-Election official Marian Muhulet said Basescu's group won less than 17 percent of the vote.
+Election official Marian Muhulet said Basescu’s group won less than 17 percent.
 A populist party led by a media tycoon scored about 14 percent and an ethnic Hungarian party won just over 5 percent.
 Other parties did not get the minimum 5 percent.

-Basescu's allies in government grew unpopular due to the harsh austerity measures- spending cuts and tax hikes- they imposed and allegations of cronyism.
-Ponta was appointed prime minister in May after a confidence vote- making him the third prime minister this year.
+Basescu’s allies in government grew unpopular due to harsh austerity measures and allegations of cronyism.
+Ponta was appointed prime minister in May after they lost public confidence _ making him the third prime minister this year.

-Ponta restored most pensions and salaries that were slashed as part of the bailout loan agreement, but has largely continued the policies of the previous Basescu-allied governments, including a 24 percent sales tax, one of the highest in the 27-nation EU.
+Ponta restored most pensions and salaries that were slashed as part of the bailout loan agreement, but has largely continued the policies of the previous Basescu-allied governments, including a 24 percent sales tax, one of the highest in the European Union.